me-box/databox/README.md

 * [app-os-monitor](https://github.com/me-box/app-os-monitor)

 ### Libraries for writing drivers and apps
+For writing a new driver or app for Databox, one needs [Databox Api's](./documents/api_specification.md).
+To make app/driver development easy, we have wrapped Databox api's in [nodejs](https://nodejs.org/en/), [python](https://docs.python.org/3.4/library/index.html) and [go](https://golang.org/).
+Using any of these libraries, a developer can build their databox app/driver.
 * [lib-node-databox](https://github.com/me-box/node-databox): Databox nodejs api library for building databox apps and drivers.
-Read more about nodejs [here](https://nodejs.org/en/).
 * [lib-python-databox](https://github.com/me-box/lib-python-databox): Databox python api library for building databox apps and drivers.
-Read more about python [here](https://docs.python.org/3.4/library/index.html).
 * [lib-go-databox](https://github.com/me-box/lib-go-databox): Databox go api library for building databox apps and drivers.
-Read more about go [here](https://golang.org/).
 #### API and System specifications
 Databox System Design document can be find [here](./documents/system_overview.md) and general API specifications are [here](./documents/api_specification.md).